-This is shocking if you consider a nation; we provide aid and support to other countries in time of need.
-Why do we neglect our preparation when so many resources are available.
+This is shocking if you consider a nation; we provide aid and support to other countries in times of need.
+Why do we neglect our preparation when so many resources are available?

-There won’t be enough boots on the ground to take care of everyone when a disaster strikes.
+When a disaster strikes, there won’t be enough boots to care for everyone.
 We must become self-reliant and care for ourselves, especially during the first 72 hours (or longer).
 Japan’s disaster reminded us all of that.
 The recent disasters in Illinois and Missouri are reminders that the government can not always help, as FEMA denied these disaster-destroyed areas assistance.
 Local leaders were stunned at the decision.

 It’s time to ask…why the disconnect?
 Why the “no time to get it done or it won’t happen to me” attitude?

 How many more Katrinas,9/11′s, floods, fires, tornadoes, and international disasters do we need?

 Get Your Family Disaster Plan Template